olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 Point to Point routines involve two and only two processes.
 One process explicitly initiates send operation and one process explicitly initiates receive operation.
 For example, in the code that you will work with for this part of the challenge,  Process 0 will send a message "Hello!" to process 1.
-The two functions we will use to accomplish this will be MPI_Send and MPI_Recieve.
+The two functions we will use to accomplish this will be MPI_Send and MPI_Recv.

 Below is the MPI_Send function.
 It is used to send a message to a process.